Sghirate/recipes/steak.md

 [^3]: Non-stick pans don't get hot enough (at-least not safely) so you certainly want to use some 'sticky pan' - personally I use stainless steel, but cast iron or carbon steel also work.
 Btw, we want it nicely hot (and give the metal of the pan a little bit of time to expand) to make sure that the steak won't stick.

-[^4]: We want a core temperature of 62°C. Simple to check if you have a meat thermometer.
+[^4]: We want a core temperature of 62°C (for medium well).
+Simple to check if you have a meat thermometer.
 If you don't have one you can try to 'poke-test'.

 [^5]: Like the initial searing not too long.
 You just want to add some aroma and 'slightly' raise the temperature, without changing the 'degree of doneness' too much!